 1. Oral Surgeon

-Graduating with hundreds of thousands of dollars owed can be daunting.
-Even with a relatively high salary, oral surgeons with a large student loan burden find that the debt has a significant effect on their professional and personal decisions for decades to come, according to the American Association of Oral and Maxillofacial Surgeons.
+Even with a relatively high salary, oral surgeons typically graduate with a large student loan burden.
+The debt has a significant effect on their professional and personal decisions for decades to come, according to the American Association of Oral and Maxillofacial Surgeons.

 The American Association of Orthodontists has supported legislation aimed at student loan reform: “Reducing interest rates and fees and allowing refinancing for today’s graduates are critical steps to helping them repay these loans sooner and more efficiently so they can begin to invest in their futures and careers,” Dr. Nahid Maleki, a former association president, has said.

-Less than 3% of all dentists are endodontists, according to the American Association of Endodontists, a specialty that requires two to three years of education and training beyond dentistry.
+Less than 3% of all dentists are endodontists, according to the American Association of Endodontists.
+Endodontists specialize in diagnosing and treating complex causes of tooth pain.
+The field requires two to three years of education and training beyond dentistry.
 This means that endodontists may shoulder a greater debt burden than their dental school counterparts.

 “The high cost of a dental or medical education is a crippling problem and threatens the future of our specialty,” Dr. Keith V. Krell, then president of the American Association of Endodontists, said.
 The organization has supported legislation to “funnel more money into dental schools so that unreasonable tuition costs can be offset.”